Understanding Signal Check Feedback

 - Your holistic feedback tells you how well you did on your assignment overall based on Revision Assistant's rubric.

 - Click the Wi-Fi symbol in each category of the holistic feedback.
 An explanation of why you received that rating for that category will appear.

 - While reviewing the explanations of your ratings, you'll notice that certain terms are underlined.
 You can click the underlined terms to see pop-up explanations of them.

 - Each category in the holistic feedback has a color and an icon associated with it.
-Look at the rubric that comes with the assignment for definitions of each category and performance level.
+Click the View Rubric link next to your writing prompt to see the definitions of each category and performance level.

 - The more bars that are filled in with the color, the stronger your performance was in that category.
 More gray bars mean that they have room to improve.